bwc126/personal-site/README.md

 - Links to running projects or interactive overviews.
 (Use a gh-pages branch on each repo with a project to be linked-to)

-- Add contact me buttons.
+- Add contact me buttons: linkedIn, Gmail, G+, Github, Udacity, etc.

 - ~~Force project widths to have padding or margin on mobile.~~